InfinitumForm/cf-geoplugin/readme.txt

 * All geo informations you can find inside global `window.cfgeo` object.

-= CF Geo Plugin don't display information =
+= WordPress Geo Plugin don't display information =

-* It might be an error with the provider's [geoPlugin](http://www.geoplugin.com/) network or API and CF Geo Plugin can't display information by own.
+* It might be an error with the provider's [geoPlugin](http://www.geoplugin.com/) network or API and WordPress Geo Plugin can't display information by own.
-* Look inside `CF Geo Plugin` for all available shortcodes and settings,
+* Look inside `WordPress Geo Plugin` for all available shortcodes and settings,
-* Look inside `CF Geo Plugin->Settings` and enable/disable and check all options (SSL, proxy, etc),
+* Look inside `WordPress Geo Plugin->Settings` and enable/disable and check all options (SSL, proxy, etc),
 * Maby you have PHP error, you can see that if you enable plugin debug in `wp-config.php` inserting on first lines code: `define('WP_CF_GEO_DEBUG', true);`
 * Some people use a special software to hide IP address via proxy and geoplugin can't look deeper to get accurate location,
-* Look into error.log file to see if a problem is in CF Geo Plugin
+* Look into error.log file to see if a problem is in WordPress Geo Plugin
 * Some servers not allow access to geoplugin sites and maby you need to use proxy setings inside plugin to enable tracking
 * You reach some API limitations

-Please inform us if any of these errors occure via contact form on our website [http://creativform.com](http://creativform.com/contact/) with message subject: **CF Geo Plugin SUPPORT**
+Please inform us if any of these errors occure via contact form on our website [http://creativform.com](http://creativform.com/contact/) with message subject: **WordPress Geo Plugin SUPPORT**

 == Screenshots ==

-1. CF Geo Plugin Available shortcodes and values
+1. WordPress Geo Plugin Available shortcodes and values
 2. CF Google Map shortcodes and setup
 3. Anti Spam Protection setup
-4. CF Geo Plugin global setup
+4. WordPress Geo Plugin global setup
-5. Debug Mode for CF Geo Plugin and IP Lookup
+5. Debug Mode for WordPress Geo Plugin and IP Lookup
 6. Adding shortcode in text editor
 7. Admin bar quick links
 8. Example 1